-In late 2017, we reached an agreement that protected net metering for existing rooftop solar customers (who have been grandfathered) and lays out a transition pathway for compensating future solar customers for the solar energy they export to the grid.
+If you know Utah Clean Energy, you know we’ve been working for years to ensure that rooftop solar customers are compensated fairly for the energy they export to the grid.
+In late 2017, we reached an agreement that protected net metering for existing rooftop solar customers (who have been grandfathered), created interim compensation rules for people who install solar from 2018 until about 2020, and lays out a transition pathway for compensating future solar customers for the solar energy they export to the grid.
 Part of that agreement was to launch a new proceeding before the Utah Public Service Commission to dig into long-term rates and the value of rooftop solar.
-The proceeding is underway, but is expected to take 2-3 years.
+The proceeding is underway, but is expected to conclude in late 2020.

 Here’s the latest on this behemoth utility docket.